 2. Take a bus every day

-Another issue many vitiligo fighters have is starting a conversation with somebody.
+Another issue many vitiligo fighters have is starting a conversation with a stranger.
 In your head, you start thinking about what you can say to a person, which can take his/her mind off your vitiligo patches.
-What we recommend you to get better at opening up to people is riding on the bus daily (no matter for how long).
+What we recommend you is riding on the bus daily (no matter for how long).
 Sit in the front row, and every time somebody exits the bus say: have a nice day or enjoy the rest of your day.
 Don’t overthink it, just say it.
 If they think your vitiligo looks weird, it doesn’t matter.
 You’ll never see them again.
 But most probably, it’s going to make others feel awesome, and they’re going to appreciate it.

 3. Try having a conversation with strangers

 Start trying to have conversations with people on the bus, so you don’t need to sit in the front seat anymore.
 Ask them something like “what book were you reading, because I can’t see the cover.”
 All of these conversations are just throw away things you don’t need to worry about.
 You’re just practicing having a conversation with somebody, and you’re not going to see the other person the next day.
 Conversing like this can allow you to get comfortable with meeting new people you’ve never met before.

 There are vitiligo fighters who go to parties and just freeze up.
 The moment you meet someone, land upon something of interest to that individual.
 Ask a question related to the person’s profession, background or kid/spouse/ parents/siblings.
 By asking certain questions like that, you can lead to conversations.
 Everybody loves talking about themselves; it’s just something that’s ingrained in all of us.
 And, soon more will turn to you and they’ll actually be engaged talking to you.

 5. Go in the depth of the conversations